1. Send an important message to elected officials that this proposal needs to receive proper community input.

-Originally Inspired by the Oakland Moms 4 Housing movement, its sponsors claim TOPA will "solve homelessness" and will increase ownership opportunities for tenants.
+Originally Inspired by the Oakland Moms 4 Housing movement, its sponsors claim TOPA will "prevent displacement" and will increase ownership opportunities for tenants.
 But this is far from the truth.

 TOPA has been in the works for years.
 It is clear that the true intention of the legislation is not to help underprivileged tenants, or aim to prevent homelessness at all.
 In reality, it's granting the city the power to dictate how properties are sold, to whom they can be sold, and even how much they can be sold for!